 - 2 tbsp cilantro or parsley chopped

-- 1/2 tsp course salt Kosher of Sea Salt
+- 1/2 tsp coarse salt Kosher of Sea Salt

 Toss all ingredients together in a bowl